Prost! ’Tis the season for Oktoberfests and fall beer festivals in Philadelphia.

 Where: The Institute Bar, 549 N. 12th Street

 During Bloktoberfest, several local organizations partner with nearby businesses to produce an outdoor celebration of neighborhoods, October, beer, food and music that stretches across the afternoon — and along four blocks of South Street in the Graduate Hospital neighborhood.
+All proceeds from the nonprofit event are donated back to the community.

 Where: , South Street between Broad Street and 18th Street